apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### October 11th, 2020: Apache Jackrabbit Oak 1.22.5 released
+Apache Jackrabbit Oak 1.22.5 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.22) page for more details.

 #### September 10th, 2020: Apache Jackrabbit Oak 1.34.0 released
 Apache Jackrabbit Oak 1.34.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.